joshuagryphon/plastid/docs/source/glossary.rst

         during ribosome profiling or other molecular biology assays.

     ribosome profiling
-        A high-throughput sequencing technique that captures the positions of all ribosomes on all RNAs at a snapshot in time.
+        A :term:`high-throughput sequencing` technique that captures the positions of all ribosomes on all RNAs at a snapshot in time.
 See :cite:`Ingolia2009` for more details